- New expanded board is most diverse in FIFPRO history

 The new 18-person board is the most diverse in FIFPRO’s 56-year history and the first since statutes were ratified requiring mandatory increases in geographic and gender representation.

-Among the seven members elected to the global board for the first time are Kathryn Gill, a former Australian national team player; Khadija Timera, a lawyer who has represented many African footballers; Karin Sendel, the Israeli national team captain; and Mila Hristova, the vice-president of the Bulgarian player union.
+Among the seven members elected to the global board for the first time are Kathryn Gill, a former Australian national team player; Khadija Timera, a Senegalese lawyer; Karin Sendel, the Israeli national team captain; and Mila Hristova, the vice-president of the Bulgarian player union.

 “We are excited to embark on this new phase in FIFPRO history with the most diverse and globally representative board we have ever had,” FIFPRO General Secretary Jonas Baer-Hoffmann said.
 “We strongly believe this will result in even more effective and inclusive governance as we provide the best possible representation to professional footballers around the world.”